cmower/optas/README.md

 # OpTaS

-OpTaS is an OPtimization-based TAsk Specification library for trajectory optimization and model predictive control.
+OpTaS is an OPtimization-based TAsk Specification library for task and motion planning (TAMP), trajectory optimization, and model predictive control.

 # Install